JuliaMath/DoubleFloats.jl/docs/src/characteristics.md

 Relative error can accrue steadily.
 After 100_000 DoubleFloat ops with reasonably sized values, the `relerr` could approach 100_000 * 10⋅𝘂².
 In practice these functions are considerably more resiliant: our algorithms come frome seminal papers and extensive numeric investigation.

+> _should you encounter non-contrived situations where the absolute or the relative error grows strongly and in one direction, please submit an issue_